alexa/avs-device-sdk/README.md

 Integration tests ensure that your build can make a request and receive a response from AVS. **All requests to AVS require auth credentials.**

-**Important**: Integration tests for v0.3 reference an `AlexaClientSDKConfig.json` file, which you must create.
+**Important**: Integration tests reference an `AlexaClientSDKConfig.json` file, which you must create.
 See the `Create the AlexaClientSDKConfig.json file` section (above), if you have not already done this.

 **Note**: If the project was built with the KITT.ai wake word detector, the following files must be downloaded from [GitHub](https://github.com/Kitt-AI/snowboy/tree/master/resources) and placed in `Integration/inputs/KittAiModels` for the integration tests to run properly: